ivangfr/springboot-testing-mysql/README.md

 The goals of this project are:

-1. Create a simple REST API to manage users;
+1. Create a simple REST API to manage users, `user-service`;
 2. Explore the utilities and annotations that Spring Boot provides when testing applications.

 ## Running the application